gazebosim/gz-sim/tutorials/theory_buoyancy.md

 ```

 You should be able to see a sphere bobbing up and down undergoing simple
-harmonic motion on the surface of the fluid (this is expected behaviour
+harmonic motion on the surface of the fluid (this is expected behavior
 as the harmonic motion is usually damped by the hydrodynamic forces.
 See the
 hydrodynamics tutorial for an example of how to use it).
 The key part of this is